 - The enabling, facilitation, and coordination of one-to-one (and/or small group) peer support.

-- regional group meetings.
+- Regional face to face group meetings.

-How to get involved in the programme.
+How to get involved in the programme

 - Speak with your named DfE contact if you have sufficiency challenges and needs during your regular one-to-one catch ups (or regional meetings).
 DfE may make a referral on your behalf or ask you to make a self-referral for any support needs.

 - Continue to complete DfE readiness self-assessment surveys which the Department uses to identify issues related to delivery nationally.

 - Contact the Hempsall’s helpdesk if you have any queries firstname.lastname@example.org.

 - Become a peer supporter of other LAs – share good practice and/or support delivery of action learning sets and webinars.